The added value of technology in upholstered furniture production

 Giulia Molteni, Molteni Group Head of Marketing and Communication, gives us her thoughts on the added value of technology in upholstered furniture production.

-Is it possible, in this sector, to reconcile craftsmanship and a focus on design with technological innovation?
+Is it possible to reconcile craftsmanship and a focus on design with technological innovation?

 Much has changed since 1934, when the artisan company founded by my grandparents took its first steps: production, which is now industrial, and international distribution, as well as the Molteni Group’s capacity for innovation through constant investment in research and development.
 One thing has not changed: quality, the guiding thread that, for three generations, has woven our Group’s development.
 We are now one of the world leaders in the furniture and design sector and a standard-bearer for Italian-made products in more than 90 countries.
 Today the Molteni Group is an example of business excellence, and one of the few businesses to guarantee a complete production cycle.
 The company has contributed to the growth of one of the most important industrial districts in Italy, Brianza, partly because of the furniture fair that my grandfather helped create; I think that today he would be proud to see how it has turned into an international event.